LARA WHITEHOUSE - Director of Bands

 M.Ed.
 The University of Texas at Arlington

-Lara Whitehouse is entering her seventeenth year of teaching and her fourth year as Director of Bands at Cross Timbers Middle School.
+Mrs. Whitehouse is in her seventeenth year of teaching and her fourth year as Director of Bands at Cross Timbers Middle School.
 At Cross Timbers Middle School, Mrs. Whitehouse conducts the Honors Band, assists with the Symphonic Band, and teaches beginner trumpet, French horn, trombone, euphonium, and tuba classes.

 Prior to joining GCISD and Cross Timbers Middle School, Mrs. Whitehouse served as a band director in Irving ISD, Duncanville ISD, and spent the majority of her career teaching in Highland Park ISD at Highland Park Middle School and McCulloch Intermediate School.
 During her time in Highland Park, the HPMS bands earned consistent first divisions ratings at UIL Concert and Sight-Reading Contests and were named a Commended Winner in the Mark of Excellence National Wind Band Contest.
 The bands also received unanimous superior ratings at a variety of festivals and contests.
 In addition to teaching at MIS/HPMS, she also assisted with the Highland Park High School “Highlander” Marching Band.
 Mrs. Whitehouse was a recipient of the “Heart at Work Award” in HPISD for the 2019-2020 school year.
 Before joining the HPISD band staff, she served on the band staff at Richardson High School.